 The JTL Urban Mobility Lab at MIT brings behavioral science and transportation technology together to shape travel behavior, design mobility systems, and improve transportation policies.
 We apply this framework to managing automobile ownership and usage, optimizing public transit planning and operation, promoting active modes of walking and cycling, governing autonomous vehicles and shared mobility services, and designing multimodal urban transportation system.

-JTL is directed by Prof. Jinhua Zhao, the Edward H. and Joyce Linde Assistant Professor of City and Transportation Planning at MIT, working with an enthusiastic group of transportation researchers.
+JTL is directed by Prof. Jinhua Zhao, the Edward H. and Joyce Linde Associate Professor of City and Transportation Planning at MIT, working with an enthusiastic group of transportation researchers.
 Our inter-disciplinary lab includes social scientists, data wranglers, designers, computer scientists, transport engineers, and planners of all stripes.